Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Misspecification

 Even if the OSA were to hold (Eq.~\ref{eq:OSA}), a second type of error would remain: the learning objective function is misspecified relative to the developer's implicitly intended goal\cite{amodei_concrete_2016}.
 This \textit{specification problem} arises because high-level human goals are difficult to express precisely in a formal mathematical framework.
 This is sometimes referred to as \textit{outer misalignment}\cite{hubinger_risks_2021}.

-To isolate the specification problem, we place ourselves in the ideal scenario where the OSA holds, i.e., we consider the population objective $\mathcal{M} (\coloneq \exp(-\mathcal{L}))$ on the unrestricted hypothesis class $\mathcal{F}_\infty$, and ignore computational limitations.
+To isolate the specification problem, assume the ideal scenario where the OSA holds: consider the population objective $\mathcal{M} (\coloneq \exp(-\mathcal{L}))$ on the unrestricted hypothesis class $\mathcal{F}_\infty$, ignoring computational limitations.

-Framing the learning task as an optimization problem (Eq.~\ref{eq:population-learning-problem}) implicitly assumes the existence of a utility function that the developer wants to maximize\cite{russell_artificial_2016}.
-Whereas $\mathcal{M}: \mathcal{F}_\infty \to \mathbb{R}$ is a utility function that measures the quality of any candidate model $f \in \mathcal{F}_\infty$, it is a proxy for the true goal, the utility function $\mathcal{G}: \mathcal{F}_\infty \to \mathbb{R}$ that captures how well $f$ satisfies the developer's intent.
-Not only would $\mathcal{G}$ assign high values to models that correctly classify images according to human labels in a vision classification task, it also captures all the human-level desiderata.
-A model considered truthful, fair, helpful, etc., for the developer would have a higher utility $\mathcal{G}$ than a model that is not.
+Framing learning as an optimization problem (Eq.~\ref{eq:population-learning-problem}) implicitly assumes the existence of a utility function that the developer wants to maximize\cite{russell_artificial_2016}.
+Whereas $\mathcal{M}: \mathcal{F}_\infty \to \mathbb{R}$ is a utility function that measures the quality of any candidate model $f \in \mathcal{F}_\infty$, it is a proxy for the true goal $\mathcal{G}: \mathcal{F}_\infty \to \mathbb{R}$, which captures how well $f$ satisfies the developer's intent.
+Not only would $\mathcal{G}$ assign high values to models that perform well at the given task, it also captures all human-level desiderata.
+A model considered truthful, fair, and helpful for the developer would have a higher $\mathcal{G}$ than one that is not.

-While $\mathcal{G}$ can in principle be implicitly defined, human preferences are vague, context-dependent, and often leave many edge cases implicit\cite{abbeel_apprenticeship_2004}.
-Therefore, it is infeasible to exhaustively specify it.
-Using the proxy objective $\mathcal{M}$ instead fulfills the need of an explicit mathematical function for the learning algorithm to work.
-But the translation from implicit human preferences into an explicit mathematical function is a historically difficult problem that remains unsolved.
+The learning algorithm requires the objective to be an explicit mathematical function.
+While $\mathcal{G}$ can in principle be implicitly defined, human preferences are vague, context-dependent, and leave many edge cases implicit~\cite{abbeel_apprenticeship_2004}, making exhaustive specification infeasible.
+The proxy $\mathcal{M}$ fulfills this need, but translating implicit preferences into an explicit function is a historically difficult problem that remains unsolved.
 While $\mathcal{M}$ is hopefully correlated with $\mathcal{G}$, it cannot capture it fully, and the misspecification $\mathcal{M} \neq \mathcal{G}$ is inevitable.
 As a result, any eventual bound on the excess error Eq.~\ref{eq:excess-risk-L} does not translate to $\mathcal{G}$ and the true implicit excess error

 can a priori be arbitrarily large even when $\hat{\theta}$ is (near-)optimal for $\mathcal{L}$.